New Nauru Stadium

-New Nauru Stadium is a planned stadium for the Pacific island nation of Nauru.
+The New Nauru Stadium is a multi-use stadium currently under construction on the Pacific island nation of Nauru.

+Location

+The stadium is located on Portion 230 in the Meneng District’s interior plateau, also known as Topside.
+The government of Nauru has identified the area around the stadium as a key location for land reclamation and future development, including a sustainably-designed neighborhood, as part of the Higher Ground Initiative.

 History

-Since at least 2011 the government of Nauru had planned to construct a new 10,000-seat national stadium on reclaimed phosphate mining land in the interior of the island as part of the island's unsuccessful bid to host the 2017 Pacific Mini Games.
+Since at least 2011, the government of Nauru had planned to construct a new 10,000-seat national stadium on reclaimed phosphate mining land in the interior of the island as part of the nation's unsuccessful bid to host the 2017 Pacific Mini Games.
 The venue, with a projected construction cost of AUD $4.2 million, would then have served as the home of Australian rules football in Nauru.

-In July 2022 it was announced that Nauru had been selected to host the 2026 Micronesian Games, the first time the nation had been selected as host.
-As part of the announcement, Minister of Sports Maverick Eoe announced the upcoming construction of relevant and much-needed sports infrastructure projects, including an athletics stadium.
-The stadium would be modeled after the Majuro Track and Field Stadium being built by the Marshall Islands to host the 2023 edition of the same tournament.
+In July 2022, it was announced that Nauru had been selected to host the 2026 Micronesian Games, the first time the nation had been selected as host.
+As part of the announcement, minister of sports Maverick Eoe announced the upcoming construction of relevant and much-needed sports infrastructure projects, including an athletics stadium.
+The stadium would be modeled after the Majuro Track and Field Stadium, built to host the 2024 edition of the same tournament.
 The Marshall Islands stadium also includes an association football pitch.

-In October 2022 Deputy Minister for Sports Jesse Jeremiah and Secretary for Sports Dagan Kaierua visited the Marshall Islands capital Majuro to inspect the track and field stadium as part of Nauru’s infrastructure planning for the games.